 Once you make your benefit elections as a new employee or during the Annual Open Enrollment period, you cannot make changes to those elections until the next plan year unless you experience an eligible qualifying event.
 A qualifying event may allow you to add, change or delete coverage options.
-For these changes to take effect, you must notify your Employer’s Benefits Administrator within 31 days of the qualifying event as well as provide any required supporting documentation.
-If the Administrator is not notified within the allowable time frame, you’ll be required to wait until the next Annual Open Enrollment to make any benefit changes, unless you experience another eligible qualifying event within the same plan year.
+For these changes to take effect, you must notify Human Resources within 31 days of the qualifying event as well as provide any required supporting documentation.
+If Human Resources is not notified within the allowable time frame, you’ll be required to wait until the next Annual Open Enrollment to make any benefit changes, unless you experience another eligible qualifying event within the same plan year.

 Qualifying Events include, but may not be limited to:

 - Birth, adoption of a child, or placement for adoption

 - Change in your spouse’s employment resulting in a gain or loss of coverage

 - Your spouse’s or dependent’s loss of eligibility for other group health coverage

 - Death of a spouse or dependent, only if the dependent is currently enrolled